 No prerequisites or co-requisites.

 The New York Civil Liberties Clinic provides an opportunity for students to handle civil rights impact litigation at the New York Civil Liberties Union under the supervision of clinic faculty.
 The students’ cases may span the range of issues on the docket of the New York Civil Liberties Union.

-This year students have worked on a variety of cases and projects, including a challenge to the use of a choke-hold on a disabled 16-year-old by officers of the NYPD; a challenge to police harassment of homeless people on 125th Street; litigation challenging a false arrest that is part of a pattern of police abuse in communities of color outside of New York City; a challenge to the unconstitutional use of solitary confinement of juveniles in an upstate jail; and an investigation into an incident involving excessive use of police force in an upstate town.
+This year students are working on a variety of cases and projects, including a challenge to the use of a choke-hold on a high school student; a challenge to the unconstitutional use of solitary confinement of juveniles in an upstate jail; and an investigation into conditions of confinement at a Long Island jail.
 In recent years clinic students handled cases including litigation alleging that the delivery of indigent criminal defense services in New York statewide is unconstitutional; a First Amendment challenge to an anti-immigrant ordinance banning day laborers’ solicitation of work; a First Amendment challenge to a law making "cyber-bullying" a crime; a challenge to police harassment of homeless people on 125th Street; and a constitutional challenge to the use of TASER weapons on a high school student.
 Much of the clinic’s work is described on the NYCLU’s web site, which we encourage you to visit.